|

 validation.
 See ValidationPolicy for details.

-ABCpdf does not currently do revocation checks on certificates
+ABCpdf does not do revocation checks on certificates provided

-provided and on certificates embedded in a PDF document.
-If you
+and on certificates embedded in a PDF document unless the CompliancePades is set to

 certificates yourself.